trekhleb/self-parking-car-evolution/public/article/index.md

 1. **Engine muscle** - allows the car to move *↓ back*, *↑ forth*, or *◎ stand steel* (neutral gear)
 2. **Steering wheel muscle** - allows the car to turn *← left*, *→ right*, or *◎ go straight* while moving

-With these two muscles the car is able to perform the following movements:
+With these two muscles the car can perform the following movements:

 ![Car movements achieved by car muscles](assets/03-car-muscles-01.gif)